Tasha876/Workout-Tracker/README.md

 <a name="next_steps"></a>
 ## 5. Next steps
 This workout tracker is an ongoing project.
 Some next steps include:

 * Adding the functionality to delete exercises as well as complete workouts.
 * Fixing the bug (on the front-end) with duplicate exercises showing as undefined on the stats page in the circle graphs.
+* Getting rid of the flashes when loading pages.

 <a name="acknowledge"></a>
 ## 6. Authors and Acknowledgement